-The three West Coast states have established $CO_2$ performance standards limiting the $CO_2$ emissions of new baseload resources acquired by purchase or by long-term contract to 1100 lb. $CO_2$ per megawatt-hour (approximately the $CO_2$ output of a very efficient natural gas fueled simple-cycle gas turbine).
-Additionally, the BC Energy Plan requires any new interconnected fossil generation in the province to have zero net greenhouse gas emissions.
+The three West Coast states have established $CO_2$ performance standards limiting the $CO_2$ emissions of new baseload resources acquired by purchase or by long-term contract to 1,100 lbs. of $CO_2$ per megawatt-hour (approximately the $CO_2$ output of a very efficient natural gas fueled simple-cycle gas turbine).
+Additionally, the BC Energy Plan requires any new interconnected fossil fuel generation in the province to have zero net greenhouse gas emissions.

-The BC Energy Plan requirement was approximated in AURORAxmp by limiting new coal-fired resource options within the BC load-resource area to integrated gasification combined-cycle (IGCC) plants with CO2 separation and sequestration.
+The BC Energy Plan requirement was approximated in AURORAxmp by limiting new coal-fired resource options within the B.C. load-resource area to integrated gasification combined-cycle (IGCC) plants with CO2 separation and sequestration.
 The state performance standards are more difficult to simulate because source-load paths are not explicitly modeled in AURORAxmp.
-The state performance standards were approximated by limiting new coal-fired resource options within the California, Oregon and Washington load-resource areas to IGCC plants with CO2 separation and sequestration new conventional coal resource options in other areas to amounts sufficient only to meet native load.
+The state performance standards were approximated by limiting new coal-fired resource options within the California, Oregon, and Washington load-resource areas to IGCC plants with CO2 separation and sequestration and by constraining new conventional coal resource options in other areas to amounts sufficient only to meet native load.
 In addition, new conventional coal was precluded in Idaho because of the current moratorium on conventional coal development in that state.
 The Montana policy that new coal plants capture and sequester 50 percent of CO2 emissions was not incorporated in this study.
-However, as discussed below, in none of the runs did new economically-driven resource development occur in the Pacific Northwest.
+However, none of the runs showed new economically driven resource development in the Pacific Northwest.

-&lt;sup>14 Because the cost and performance estimates for the technology have not yet been developed by Council staff, new combined cycle units available to the BC load-resource area did not include CO2 separation and sequestration.
+&lt;sup>16 Because the cost and performance estimates for the technology have not yet been developed by Council staff, new combined-cycle units available to the B.C. load-resource area did not include $CO_2$ separation and sequestration.